PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

 VRP variants
 ------------

-Here, we introduce the VRP variants supported by PyVRP.
+Here, we introduce the VRP variants that are supported by PyVRP.
 An extensive list VRP variants can be found in the seminal work by `Toth and Vigo (2014) <https://doi.org/10.1137/1.9780898718515>`_.

 .. note::